-With such a powerful experience, we just had to make room on this list for this special waterfall.
+With such a powerful experience, we just had to make room for this waterfall on our Top 10 Iceland Waterfalls List.

 Given the wild and remote nature of the Westfjords, this waterfall caught us by surprise with its unusual shape and gaudy size.

 Its 100m cumulative drop actually consists of multiple stages (each with a name).
 A well-established trail allowed us to walk to each one of them as we’d eventually make it up to the base of the uppermost and highest tier.

 And as you can see from this photo, this waterfall definitely made it easy to take good photos, but that wasn’t all.

 When we turned around and started heading back down, we suddenly saw an expansive panorama of the fjord before us.
 This view persisted for most of the descent back to the trailhead.

 So given all of these things, Julie and I feel it was definitely worth going out of the way to see this one!

 Said to be Iceland’s 2nd highest waterfall, we happened to see it accompanied by a companion waterfall called Glanni (Neighbor).
 Both waterfalls featured similarly-sized drops so they almost seemed like twins.

 Nestled within a deep and rugged gorge in the desolate Þjórsárdalur Valley, we happened to catch this waterfall on a beautiful sunny day when the rainbow accompanying it wowed us!